SoulSong/kubernetes-hpa-sample/README.md

 hpa-dm   3/2     3            3           28m
 hpa-dm   2/2     2            2           28m
 ```
-At last there are 2 available pods after finishing the auto scale.
+Final there are 2 available pods after finishing the auto scale.
-View the change of the hpa, output shows the metrics value which it is monitoring.
+View the change of the hpa, the output shows the metrics value which it is monitoring.
 ```bash
 $ kubectl get hpa  -w -n  hpa-sample
 NAME     REFERENCE           TARGETS         MINPODS   MAXPODS   REPLICAS   AGE